Request for Proposals

 Though we will consider substantive proposals in any policy domains, we particularly welcome project proposals requiring substantive, empirical analysis in these subject areas:

-- International development, which includes both policy-making issues faced by developing country governments and program and policy challenges faced by international development organizations
+- International development, including both issues and challenges faced by developing country governments and by international development organizations;

 We regret that we cannot consider project proposals that: